 Applying for Residency

-During the interview process, you will meet with several faculty and house staff, and will departmental conferences.
+During the interview process, you will meet with several faculty and house staff, and will attend departmental conferences.

 If you have any questions, please e-mail: email@example.com.